discordjs/guide/guide/voice/the-basics.md

 connection.play('audio.mp3', { volume: 0.5, passes: 3 });
 ```

-### What sources of audio can I play?
+### Which audio sources can I use?

 #### FFmpeg

-In the example shown above, you can play a file from its path, this is an example of using FFmpeg to play a file.
+In the example shown above, you can play a file from its path.
+This is an example of using FFmpeg to play a file.
 You can also pass a `ReadableStream` (or path) of most media files, e.g. mp3, mkv, mp4, and this will be played.
 You can even play from URLs!

 ```js
 const fs = require('fs');